gautum/Teachable_TakeHome/README.md

 y - y coordinate of origin node, can't be used alongside i. i - index of origin node, can't be used if x and y are also passed in as arguments.

+# Testing
+Future testcases:
+More robustly test each shape, attempt to pass in invalid parameters, verify that my find_neighbors() logic for mutually exclusive arguments was well defined.